Is Driving Under the Influence of Marijuana the Future of DUI Defense?

-With the recent legalization of marijuana in Colorado and Washington, and expansion of decriminalization, marijuana use is become more accepted and more open than ever.
-The legalization trend will continue nationwide, including possibly here in Massachusetts, where legalization is likely to be on the ballot in 2016.
+California, Illinois, Maine, Michigan, Nevada, and Vermont also passed marijuana legalization bills recently.
+With the previous legalization of marijuana in Colorado, Oregon, Alaska, and Washington state (as well as DC), and expansion of decriminalization, marijuana use is becoming more accepted and more open than ever.
+The legalization trend will continue nationwide.

 Smoking marijuana openly and legally is likely to increase, which could lead to more incidents of arrests for driving under the influence of marijuana.
 Are lawyers ready for the new legal and scientific challenges that will be necessary to defend these cases?